statds/dslab-templates/README.md

 ## Getting Started

-We may download and unpack the [ZIP][zip] file of the repository, then compile the source document with the help of [RStudio][rstudio] (by clicking the botton 'knit' manually).
+We may download and unpack the [ZIP][zip] file of the repository, then compile the source document within [RStudio][rstudio] (by clicking the button *knit* or hitting the shortcut *Ctrl+Shift+K*).

-Alternatively (and more efficiently), we may clone the repository and let the Makefile help reproduce the output as follows:
+Alternatively (and probably more efficiently), we may clone the repository and let the Makefile help reproduce the output as follows:

 ```bash
 git clone https://github.com/statds/dslab-templates.git